Elder Conservatorium of Music and School of Performing Arts

-The Elder Conservatorium of Music, also known as "The Con", is located in the centre of Adelaide, the capital of South Australia, and is named in honour of its benefactor, Sir Thomas Elder (1818–1897).
+The Elder Conservatorium of Music and School of Performing Arts, formerly Elder Conservatorium of Music, also known as "The Con", is located in the centre of Adelaide, the capital of South Australia, and is named in honour of its benefactor, Sir Thomas Elder (1818–1897).
 Dating in its earliest form from 1883, it has a history in professional training for musical performance, musical composition, research in all fields of music, and music education.
-The Elder Conservatorium of Music and its forerunners have been parts of the University of Adelaide since the early 1880s.
-The current Director is Professor Anna Goldsworthy.
+The Elder Conservatorium and its forerunners have been parts of the University of Adelaide since the early 1880s, now Adelaide University.
+As of 2026 the director is Anna Goldsworthy.

 History

 The Elder Conservatorium of Music was formally constituted in 1898 as the result of a major philanthropic bequest from the will of the Scottish-Australian pastoralist, Sir Thomas Elder, whose statue stands outside Elder Hall.
 The history, however, goes back further than 1898.
 An earlier philanthropic donation from Sir Thomas Elder had helped to establish the Elder Professorship of Music in 1883, with the first incumbent taking up the post in 1884.
 At the same time, Sir Thomas Elder had established endowment funds for the Royal College of Music in London to support the Elder Overseas Scholarship (in Music) and the Music Board of the University of Adelaide to support the Elder Scholarships in Music.
 1883 was also the year in which Berlin-trained pianist Immanuel Gotthold Reimann founded his privately owned and run Adelaide College of Music, of which Cecil Sharp (later to become famous as collector of folk songs) became co-director in 1889.
 For the first few years the new school of music at the University of Adelaide (which focussed on composition and theory) and the Adelaide College of Music (which focussed on practical training in performance) complemented each other.
 In 1898 the two schools were merged, operating in the college's Wakefield Street premises until 1900, when the North Terrace building was completed.
 Hermann Heinicke founded the first Conservatorium Orchestra.

 The Elder Conservatorium of Music is a product of three mergers: one in the late nineteenth century (1898) with the Adelaide College of Music; one in the late twentieth century (1991), with the School of Performing Arts of the then South Australian College of Advanced Education; and one at the beginning of the twenty-first century (2001), with the School of Music of the Adelaide Institute of TAFE (aka Flinders Street School of Music).
-Formerly a faculty of the university (the Faculty of Music) it is now constituted as a professional School within the Faculty of Arts.
+Formerly a faculty of the university (the Faculty of Music) it is now constituted as a professional school within the Faculty of Arts.
 Since 2002, it has been an associate member of the Association of European Conservatoires (AEC), and is also a partner school of the Helpmann Academy, an umbrella body created by the State Government of South Australia to promote collaboration between various schools of visual and performing arts.